29 Jun Disrupting accounting practices- luxury brands.

 Disrupting Accounting -Store rentals are no longer expense

-Let’s take a case of store rentals, it falls under rent expense header in P&L.
+Let’s take a case of store rentals, it falls under the rent expense header in P&L.

-There are few successful companies who don’t consider their store rents as an expense but as a customer acquisition cost.
+There are few successful companies that don’t consider their store rents as an expense but as a customer acquisition cost.

-They take into account the impact of their store physical presence and its contribution to their overall brand image and on its distribution channels.
+They take into account the impact of their store’s physical presence and its contribution to their overall brand image and on its distribution channels.